 Souzz and I had so much fun in Scotland and the Faroes this summer that we decided we needed another trip abroad this year.
 With limited vacation time, we had to look for a place that was “relatively” close.
 We considered Canada and Mexico, but we wanted to go a little further afield.

-Enter Belize, a country of 375,000 that is just 1600 miles away.
-That’s closer to us than Vegas, Salt Lake City, Phoenix, and pretty much the entire west coast of the US.
+Enter Belize, a country of 375,000 that is just 1600 miles away–which is closer to us than Las Vegas.
 Further enticing us was the promise of warm weather, 240 miles of coastline, Mayan ruins, barrier reefs, and a very interesting culture.
 And as if all of that wasn’t enough, there’s a coconut rum-based drink in Belize called a Panti Rippa.

 We arrived in Belize City this afternoon and took a short 25 minute flight in a Cessna Caravan to the village of Placencia (which would have been about four hours by road, wow).
 Placencia has a population of about 3500, a blossoming adventure travel scene, and a friendly small town feel.